 It’s reliable, fast and connects most parts of the country.
 However, when you travel by train in Switzerland, you have to stick to a specific schedule which gives you a bit less freedom.

-If you want more flexibility, you can rent a car in Switzerland, however, you will have to pay for additional expenses such as gas and parking.
-Also, Switzerland has very strict road rules and radars are very common in Swiss cities and along highways, so it’s paramount that you follow the road rules and don’t go above speed limit.
+If you want more flexibility, you can rent a car in Switzerland, but you will have to pay for additional expenses such as gas and parking.
+Switzerland has strict road rules and radars are very common in Swiss cities and along highways, so it’s paramount that you follow the road rules and don’t go above speed limit.